Writing Coaching at The Novelry

 Why Do You Need a Writing Coach?

-If you’re aiming to get published, you should find a good writing mentor.
+If you’re aiming to get published, you need a good writing mentor to develop your story faster and with more depth.
 Almost all professionals benefit from a mentoring relationship to develop their skills and in every other walk of life an apprenticeship is considered a wise idea.

 In real life, most professional writers learn from other writers.
 Even writers with extensive experience and strong writing skills can benefit from new ideas from a writing coach and ongoing support.

-In the literary world, most well-known published authors have studied with other writers and continue their writing journey with wise feedback from a trusted mentor over the course of their writing career.
+In the literary world and publishing industry, most well-known published authors have studied with other writers and continue their writing journey with wise feedback from a trusted mentor over the course of their writing career.

-An aspiring writer will want to consider a potential writing mentor carefully to ensure your writing process benefits from an experienced writer who has navigated the publishing industry successfully, and has standing and recognition in the publishing industry.
+An aspiring writer will want to consider a potential writing mentor carefully to ensure your writing process benefits from an experienced writer who has navigated the publishing industry successfully, with a proven track record, a professional writer who has standing and recognition in the literary world and the publishing industry.

-To choose your potential mentor, consider the writer’s work and whether you admire and respect it, as a first base.
+To choose your potential coach, consider the writing coach’s work.
 Are they a published professional writer?
 Have they been published recently?
 Do they write in your genre?
 Do they understand the book publishing process?
+Have they got teaching experience?
 Do they belong to professional organisations?
 That they belong to a writing community and are willing and able to work with other writers is an important test.

-Choose based a mentor on your respect for their work, and whether they’re working in a similar genre of writing to yours.
+Choose a book writing coach on your respect for their published novels, and whether they’re working in a similar genre of writing to yours.
+Have a look inside the first pages of their books on Amazon or other online book stores.
 You can read articles written by the individual members of our team at the blog.